ellakoa/postcard-poem/content/posts/the-christmas-mouse.md

   A bold little mouse hid in a house
   To shelter from winter’s cold
   At night on nimble feet the
-  mouse did seek tasty crumbs to eat
+  mouse did seek crumbs to eat

   One midnight mission, into his vision
   There came a tree, indoors!